rbisewski/nebulaworks-practicum/README.md

    both AWS and GCP support this or have features that make this possible.

-5) (Optional) If need be, can store this count value or log a list of trees, on the periodic basis desire, into a GCS or S3 bucket to store the output.
+5) (Optional) If need be, can store this count value or log a list of trees, on the periodic basis desired, into a GCS or S3 bucket to store the output.